 You could argue that the ultimate for any dairy farmer is getting more cows in calf.
 A high in-calf rate leads to a boost in productivity and profitability, two things every farmer wants.
 Unfortunately, statistics show it’s easier said than done.
 The average 6-week in-calf rate on kiwi dairy farms is 67%, a double-digit lag behind an industry target of 78%.
 And how much is this costing the industry?
 A whopping $185 million.
-A key reason for our low in-calf rates is subclinical ketosis, a disease affecting 75% of our cows which many farmers have probably heard about but perhaps don’t fully understand.
+A key reason for our low in-calf rates is subclinical ketosis in dairy cows, a disease affecting 75% of our cows which many farmers have probably heard about but perhaps don’t fully understand.

 What is ketosis?

 Put simply, ketosis is an energy problem.
 When a cow isn’t getting enough energy from her usual diet, she is forced to start breaking down stored fat and converting it to energy instead.
 If a cow continues to break down fat faster than she can cope, a severe negative energy balance can result, leading to a slew of health-related issues including endometritis and low in-calf rates.
-While we know it’s normal for cows to lose some weight post-calving because of the mismatch between what the cow can physically eat and the feed supplied to meet its requirements, Ketosis takes this to the extreme.
+While we know it’s normal for cows to lose some weight post-calving because of the mismatch between what the cow can physically eat and the feed supplied to meet its requirements, ketosis in cows takes this to the extreme.

 Is subclinical ketosis different to clinical ketosis?